victorchall/EveryDream2trainer/doc/ATWEAKING.md

     --shuffle_tags ^

-This simple chops the captions in to parts based on the commas and shuffles the order.
+This simply chops the captions in to parts based on the commas and shuffles the order.

 # Stuff you probably don't need to mess with, but well here it is: